-Of course, you can’t talk about online video without mentioning YouTube.
+Of course, you can’t talk about an online video without mentioning YouTube.
 So that is where we will start.

 YouTube has molded the way we think about video — and not just online video.
 YouTube disrupted the traditional markets and paved the way for streaming services like Netflix and Hulu.
-In doing so, they managed to attract billions of viewers and become the world’s second largest search engine.
+In doing so, they managed to attract billions of viewers and become the world’s second-largest search engine.

 A quick look at YouTube’s press page reveals lots of other accomplishments as well.

-Unfortunately YouTube doesn’t publish information about how much they pay their creators each year.
+Unfortunately, YouTube doesn’t publish information about how much they pay their creators each year.
 And they have policies that make it impossible for the creators to do so.

 However, we do know that it is at least possible to make money from YouTube.
 And with more than five-hundred hours of video being uploaded every minute, it is safe to say there is a benefit there for creators.

 YouTube is an ad-driven website, which means that despite all the mind-blowing statistics there is actually only one way to get paid from YouTube directly: ads.

 Now, there are other ad-driven websites that you can publish videos to and be paid based on ad clicks.
 But since YouTube is the most popular, by far, you would only be wasting your time with the others.